 - The appointment of a personal representative for the decedent’s estate

-Not all wrongful death cases will be a result of criminal behavior and they can occur from other circumstances such as; medical malpractice, death during a supervised activity, occupational exposure to hazardous substances, and automobile or airplane accidents.
+Not all wrongful death cases will be a result of criminal behavior and they can occur from other circumstances such as; medical malpractice, death during a supervised activity, occupational exposure to hazardous substances, and auto or airplane accidents.

 Damages in a Wrongful Death Case